 - Italics are avoided except at large sizes.

-- Text has sufficient contrast with the background color and is not placed
+- The text has sufficient contrast with the background colour and is not placed

 - over a conflicting pattern.